 To that end, I read and admire the work of Native poets, follow them on social media, and contribute monthly to the works of the Mashpee Wampanoag, also known as the People of the First Light.
 If you also live on land affected by colonialism, I encourage you to educate yourself about the history of the people who lived there before colonists arrived, to seek out their descendants, and to learn how you can aid them in their continued struggles.
 I especially recommend that you read the work of U.S. Poet Laureate Joy Harjo; Pulitzer Prize-winning poet Natalie Diaz, and acclaimed poets Layli Long Soldier and Sherman Alexie.
 This page on the Poetry Foundation website includes links to many other Native American poets and essayists.

 I also recommend that you include your own land statement in any classes you teach, or websites, journals, or books that you publish.
-The Native Governance Center website includes a very helpful guide on how to create your own land acknowledgement statement.
+The Native Governance Center website includes a very helpful guide on how to create a meaningful land acknowledgement statement.